DhvanitVaghani/DhvanitVaghani/README.md

 ## 🚀 Innovate, Lead, and Build

-I am a **Software Developer** with **4+ years** of professional experience, specializing in building and deploying scalable, high-availability software across **Mobile (iOS/Android), Web, and robust Backend systems**.
+I am a **Software Engineer** with **4+ years** of professional experience, specializing in building and deploying scalable, high-availability software across **Mobile (iOS/Android), Web, and robust Backend systems**.
 I drive technical excellence, lead development teams, and ensure solutions are architected for performance and maintainability, consistently delivering value aligned with core business objectives.

 ## 🛠️ Core Expertise & Focus